the station at cochrane crossing

-- Provide a key connection between historic downtown and the Quarry.
+- Provides a key connection between historic downtown and the Quarry.

-- Allow for the future development of a platform for regional train service.
+- Allows for the future development of a platform for regional train service.

-- Provide Town services within the core of our community.
+- Provides Town services within the core of our community.

-- Provide a new plaza and green space.
+- Provides a new plaza and green space.

-The Station be located on the former Esso Bulk Station site, directly across from the Cochrane Public Library.
+The Station is located on the former Esso Bulk Station site, directly across from the Cochrane Public Library.

 - Mayor Genung provides an update on the project watch here!

 On October 26, 2020 Council directed Administration to proceed with the design of a single-story facility on the east side of the Transit Hub Site (formerly known as the "Old Esso Bulk Station").
-The Project team has been working diligently on developing building and site plans in conjunction with the plans being developed by the CP Crossing team (Downtown Pedestrian Crossing).
-The $2 million downtown pedestrian crossing project was approved as part of the 2020 budget – funded entirely from CRL reserves.
-It includes the rail crossing and connections to the provincial building on Main Street, and the transit hub and innovation centre on Railway Street.
+The project also includes a downtown pedestrian crossing project.
 Design and construction of the crossing and the Station are being completed at the same time to improve efficiency and ensure consistency of design.